 The primary focus of every mobile device maker is to deliver a camera that beats the competition.
 Year after year the consumers are getting better photos with an unbelievable level of detail.
 Large high resolution images have huge implications for the business app developers since the files need to be transmitted, stored, and processed at an increasing cost and often without a significant benefit.

-Touch UI introduces a simple and powerful set of image preprocessing capabilities that help enforcing the image size, format, and compression quality for any BLOB field.
+Touch UI introduces a simple and powerful set of image preprocessing capabilities that help enforce the image size, format, and compression quality for any BLOB field.
 The processing is performed entirely on the client and works both in online and offline modes.

 Apply the tag image-size-WxH to a blob field in a view to ensure that the submitted images will have a fixed size.
 For example, entering image-size-640x480 in the tag property of a BLOB field in the data controller views createForm1 and editForm1 will ensure 640x480 images.
 Also only the image files will be accepted and any other types of files will be rejected.